Quantum criticality at strong randomness: a lesson from anomaly: Examples

 We now define the relevant correlation functions.
 The fermion operator $\gamma_j$ is charged under the exact fermion parity symmetry, so motivated by the power-law rule we study the EA correlator

 where we average over positions $j$ ($L$ is the linear system size).
 We can also study the first-moment correlator $G(r)=\sum_j\overline{\langle i\gamma_j\gamma_{j+r}\rangle}/L^d$, which is not constrained by the anomaly.
 The numerical results are presented in Figs.~\ref{Fig:1d-majorana-main} and \ref{Fig:2d-majorana-main}.

 We find that, in both $1d$ and $2d$, $C_{\mathrm{EA}}(r)$ indeed decays as a power-law, while $G(r)$ decays exponentially for generic disorder \cite{SM_RandomLesson}.
-While the behaviors are fully consistent with the power-law rule from anomaly arguments, they are hardly surprising -- after all, even for an ordinary diffusive metal, the fermion Green's function $G(r)$ will decay exponentially beyond the mean free path, while the EA correlator Eq.~\eqref{eq:fermionEAcorrelator} decays as a power-law $C^{diff}_{\mathrm{EA}}\sim 1/r^{d/2}$ (but with a different exponent from the random Majorana model in $d=1,2$).\footnote{More precisely, in an ordinary diffusive metal, $\overline{|\langle c^{\dagger}_rc_0\rangle|^2}\sim 1/r^d$ follows from the standard diffuson pole $\overline{G^RG^A}\sim 1/(i\omega-Dq^2)$.~\cite{AndersonTransitionRMP}}
+While the behaviors are fully consistent with the power-law rule from anomaly arguments, they are hardly surprising -- after all, even for an ordinary diffusive metal, the fermion Green's function $G(r)$ will decay exponentially beyond the mean free path, while the EA correlator Eq.~\eqref{eq:fermionEAcorrelator} has an algebraic diffusive tail, naturally estimated as $C^{diff}_{\mathrm{EA}} \sim 1/r^{(d+2)/2}$.\footnote{More precisely, in an ordinary diffusive metal, the corresponding second moment of equal-time fermion correlator satisfies $\overline{|\langle c^{\dagger}_rc_0\rangle|^2}\sim 1/r^{d+2}$, which follows from the standard density-density correlator $\overline{\langle \rho_r\rho_0\rangle}\sim Dq^2/(i\omega-Dq^2)$.~\cite{AndersonTransitionRMP}}

 The real surprise comes when we consider first-moment correlation functions for operators charged under the \textit{average} translation symmetry.
 Let $d_j \equiv i\gamma_j \gamma_{j+\hat{x}}$ be a dimer operator.
 Its $k=\pi$ component, $d_j^{\pi} = (-1)^{x_j} d_j$, is charged under the average translation symmetry, since $\overline{\langle d_j^{\pi} \rangle}$ acquires a sign under translations along $\hat{x}$ for a translation-invariant disorder ensemble.
+In the $1d$ Ising representation, $d_j^\pi$ is the local Kramers--Wannier-odd combination of the transverse-field and Ising-bond energy densities.
 We compute the staggered first-moment correlator